Go back to Resources

 • Hired.com leverages AI technology to provide a reliable matching and hiring service.

-• The platform caters quite well to custom sourcing requests and can provide developers for a few niche developer roles.
+• The platform caters quite well to custom sourcing requests and can provide businesses with several niche developer roles, including software engineer, DevOps engineer, and data analyst.

 Hired.com Drawbacks